luthramanisha/ML4Sys-and-Sys4ML/README.md

 - a one-page abstract on an exciting research or industry problem for the submission, and
 - a short summary about the author (short bio) including corresponding work done related to the problem.
 Links to the author’s homepage and/or LinkedIn can be also included.

+Please use the submission instructions of the main conference, LNI style (see https://gi.de/service/publikationen/lni) for the abstract.
 Additionally, you can submit a 2-minute video about the position paper, e.g., by demonstration or including a presentation about their work.
 Instead of a video, a maximum of 3 slides explaining the idea can also be submitted.

 ### Topics of Interest